harleydutton/Tabula-Rasa/tabula-rasa.md

 ##### Defensive Actions
 Defensive actions are those that characters do to avoid the bad flavor that comes with an attack.
 Commonly this means blocking, dodging, parrying, etc. Uncommonly this means counterattacking to remove a threat before it can hurt you, or jumping in front of an attack for another character.

+#### Free Actions
+Free actions do not require an action and can be preformed at any time during combat assuming you pass a DTMS check.
+Actions that would be trivial out of combat are typically free actions in combat.
+This would include talking, inventory management (dropping items or giving them to another character), and most perception checks--sometimes even those that are non-trivial.

 ### Transitions
 Feel tree to maintain or drop initiative as you switch between chases, combats, and stealth scenes.
 Use logic to determine when it appropriate to switch between these and when to roll and drop initiative.
 Characters that start a combat or chase should go first.
 Characters need to be hidden if they want to start a stealth scene.
 Any of these can transition into any of the others.
 Chases are just combat with movement instead of fighting.
 Initiative for chases and combats works the same.